 All that can be said with certainty is that if you are to crop only 24 x 36 mm of those images, the 300 mm f/4.5 Zuiko generates much higher a sharpness than the Tessar 300 mm f/4.5, having both at f/8.
 At least this case confirms the theoretically assumed expectation that the design of a large format lens, intended to cover a wide angle, in the case of ~ 62º, will need to open the circle of confusion much more than the design of a lens that will only cover 8º.
 The consequence is a shuffling of local points and loss of sharpness.

 Would there be an expensive lens, Apo-anything, that would be able to rival a native lens for digital format?
 I highly doubt it.
 Can we conclude from this that Tessar is not a good lens?
 No way.
 Looking here on my screen as I write, I see that this 300 x 300 px image is 77 mm on my computer screen.
 As the Sony α7 II has 6000 px in 36 mm, doing the math, we see that these 77 mm correspond to 1.8 mm of the sensor, that is, 1.8 mm Tessar’s image.
 But the total image of a Tessar, if we throw 300 mm of focal and 62º of angle of vision in this tool, we have an image circle of 361 mm.
 Let’s say 300 mm diagonal for an 18 x 24 cm frame, as photographic images are rarely circular.
 So these 1.8 fit 133 times in the 24 cm of the image (240 mm ÷ 1.8 mm).
 Multiplied by 77 mm, that’s 10.2 meters!
-I’m looking at a piece of image that could have been 10.2 meters in total if I were taking advantage of the entire Tessar field!
+I’m looking at a piece of image that could have been 10.2 meters in total if ever decided to take advantage of the entire Tessar field!
 Now, this Tessar is not bad at all, right?
 It is actually excellent.
 Images 10 meters wide are not to be inspected 30 cm away as I am doing at the moment.